 Autism has made me aware less is more when it comes to friends.
 The good ones, the ones who get it and eat sushi in a van with you and your van-obsessed kiddo;, the ones who buy and grate pounds of white cheese for your cheese aficionado; the ones who won’t get offended when you decline the hundredth invitation because the idea of leaving the house feels insurmountable; those are the ones you keep around.
 Those are the ones you treasure.
 There is no time or energy to waste on anyone who isn’t willing to be part of the adventure.
 Tell them to take a hike already.

 Autism has made me aware there’s no such thing as an autism expert.
 To assert that someone is an expert would be to assume that there’s only one true way of experiencing autism, and that’s just not true.
-This goes for individuals with autism, parents of autistic children, autism professionals, and so on.
+This goes for individuals with autism, parents of children with autism, professionals working in the field of autism, and so on.
 Instead, there are individuals with varying degrees of experience in the many different aspects of this incredibly diverse spectrum, so it’s wise to seek out more than a single source if you want to know more about autism.
 I do not, on any given day as I parent Andrew, assume to know what it’s like for my fellow autism moms and dads to parent their children.
 I do not, on any given day, expect anyone diagnosed with autism to claim to know exactly what it’s like to be Andrew.
 Conversations which allude to this kind of “expertise,” are conversations I’m just not interested in.
 I believe there are a multitude of common denominators existing within our community, but there are even more variables in our individual lives that impact how those denominators manifest themselves.
 So the key word here is respect.
-Clinging to the belief that my way is the only way would be detrimental to not just my personal growth as a parent, but the overall growth of my autistic child, as well as my ability to advocate for the rights of ALL autistic individuals.
+Clinging to the belief that my way is the only way would be detrimental to not just my personal growth as a parent, but the overall growth of my child with autism, as well as my ability to advocate for the rights of all individuals with autism.

 Autism has made me aware that the same stretchy, glowing, piece of crap fidget toy can cost 99 cents or 99 dollars, depending where you buy it from.
 Don’t let fancy prefixes such as “adaptive” or “autism-friendly” fool you.
 A glow stick is a glow stick, no matter what someone claims it can do for your child.
 I’ll tell you what it can do.
 It can glow.
 The end.